-- 3.1 Full planning permission is sought for the formation of a single basement underneath the existing footprint of the recently consented hotel and restaurant.
-The proposed restaurant and hotel functions will be extended into the new basement to form storage and back of house facilities to support those uses. - 3.2 The design will include a disabled toilet and to ensure that wherever possible appropriate standards for accessibility can be met at the outset as part of mainstream inclusive design.
+- 3.1 Full planning permission is sought for the formation of a single basement underneath the existing footprint of the building.
+The existing ground floor retail use will be extended into the new basement. - 3.2 The design will include a disabled toilet and to ensure that wherever possible appropriate standards for accessibility can be met at the outset as part of mainstream inclusive design.
+The basement will not be visible in the public domain